Scala Module Configuration

 Note that tests require that you pass in any files that they depend on explicitly.
 This is necessary so that Mill knows when a test needs to be re-run and when a previous result can be cached.
 This also ensures that tests reading and writing to the current working directory do not accidentally interfere with each others files, especially when running in parallel.

-The test process runs in a sandbox/ folder, not in your project root folder, to prevent you from accidentally accessing files without explicitly passing them.
+Mill runs test processes in a sandbox/ folder, not in your project root folder, to prevent you from accidentally accessing files without explicitly passing them.
+Thus you cannot just read resources off disk via new FileInputStream("foo/resources/test-file-a.txt").
 If you have legacy tests that need to run in the project root folder to work, you can configure your test suite with def testSandboxWorkingDir = false to disable the sandbox and make the tests run in the project root.

 Scala Compiler Plugins